 The fly seams are completely taped to prevent outer rainfall or dew entering the tent.
 The inner walls even have built-in pouches to store toiletries or phones.
 The center hook is a great place to attach a lamp for indoor illumination.

-Currently priced at around the USD 170 mark on Amazon, the Ozark Trail 10 Person 3 Room XL family tent has a 4.5 / 5 rating from 184 reviews.
+Currently priced well on Amazon, the Ozark Trail 10 Person 3 Room XL family tent has a high overall rating from its reviews.
 People are quite satisfied with this product, and odds are any casual camper will be as well.
 Unless you are a true enthusiast, this tent will do perfectly.

 Separate doors for each room